 - The need for ‘enlightened capitalism’

-Refracted (2017) at the Russell-Cotes Art Gallery & Museum negotiated a similar translation on to the walls of a museum, using it’s own collection really quite well, thoughtfully, clearly, boldly and with grace.
-Using the idea of refraction (splitting of light into its component colours) coinciding with the rainbow flag, members of the local LGBT+ community re-hung elements of the museum collection across several themes denoted, in the exhibition, by the colour of the wall on which they’re placed.
+Refracted (2017) at the Russell-Cotes Art Gallery & Museum negotiated a similar translation on to the walls of a museum, using it’s own collection thoughtfully, clearly, boldly and with grace.
+Using the idea of refraction (splitting of light into its component colours) coinciding with the rainbow flag, members of the local LGBTQ community re-hung elements of the museum collection across several themes denoted by the colour of the wall on which they’re placed.
 Here the lens is changed, we see a historical collection through the eyes of those in society who should have been welcomed to the party a long time ago.

 We’ve earmarked the art gallery and museum as a place to experiment, question, challenge each other’s perceptions and put ourselves under the microscope.
 Eilean Hooper-Greenhill (1992) quite rightly says that social institutions serve many masters and must play many tunes accordingly.
 Success could be defined by the ability to balance all the tunes that must be played and still make a sound worth listening to.
 I think we should also be making one more people can hear.

-In academia (outside of art disciplines), with no curators or designers around, most ‘research exhibitions’ are yet to bypass the imagination of a world fair or trade show.
+In academia (outside of art disciplines), with few curators or designers around, most ‘research exhibitions’ are yet to bypass the imagination of a world fair or trade show.
 The word heavy poster, or slide show is still the staple presentation media of the academic.
-It’s clear that any curatorial involvement in this area would have an immediate and revolutionary impact on how research is consumed inside and outside the classroom.
-A recent shift driven by the interdisciplinary and public engagement agenda, has resulted in the emergence of dynamic spaces, but only shoots of quality exhibition concepts.
+A recent shift driven by the interdisciplinary and public engagement agenda, has resulted in the emergence of semi-dynamic spaces, but only shoots of quality exhibition concepts.

 These concepts tend to manifest as practice based ‘art-as-research’ or a researcher being paired with an artist, the outcome being a one-off artwork that looks to somehow artistically represent the research, art trying to ‘draw’ science or express scientific themes.
 One practice trying hard to represent the other for the sake of it.
 Group exhibitions that bring together these organised marriage ‘collaborations’ in a gallery context, often default to the novelty of a competition.
 This is problematic and seems to devalue a potentially interesting assemblage of practitioners.